Privacy Notice for Job Applicants, Employees, Contractors, and Their Emergency Contacts

 Right to Request Deletion

 You should be aware, however, that California law allows us to retain your personal information under certain conditions, even if you have asked us to delete it.
-We, therefore, may deny your deletion request if, for example, retaining the information is necessary for us or our service provider(s), including, but not limited to, for any of the following reasons:
+We, therefore, may deny your deletion request if an exception applies.

-Right to Opt-Out of Sale or Sharing Personal Information
+Right to Opt-Out of Sale or Sharing Personal Information; Sensitive Personal Information

 You have the right to opt-out of the sale of your personal information.
 You also have the right to opt-out of the sharing of your personal information for cross-context behavioral advertising purposes.

-We will not discriminate against you because you have chosen to exercise any of your privacy rights described above.
+We will not discriminate or retaliate against you because you have chosen to exercise any of your privacy rights described above.

 How to Exercise Your CCPA Rights